patrickarlt/Shapeshifter.js/README.markdown

 * shapeshifter.js does not work with respond.js
 * There is no support for testing media types `screen`, `tv`, `print` in IE9

+## Special Thanks
+Special thanks to Scott Jehl and Paul Irish for the `window.matchMedia` polyfill.